Empire, Nevada: Education

 Washoe County School District is the area school district.
 Gerlach K-12 School is the local school.
 It includes a branch of the Washoe County Library System.

 Ernest M. Johnson Elementary School in Empire opened in 1958.
-Circa 2000 it had 62 students.
-By 2000 the school's address was already in Gerlach.
+Circa 2000, it had 62 students.
+By 2000, the school's address was already in Gerlach.
 The school moved to an addition at the Gerlach High School site in Gerlach in 2001.
-In 2011 Gerlach High was converted into the Johnson Elementary School for K-12.
+In 2011, Gerlach High was converted into the Johnson Elementary School for K-12.

 In popular culture

 The award-winning 2020 film Nomadland, based loosely on a true story, was partly filmed in Empire, and carefully documents some of the difficulties and adventures faced by a former Empire resident, Fern, after the closure of the town's gypsum plant.
 The main character is played by Frances McDormand.
 Fern was also a former employee at the town's Gypsum mill.
-Due to the plant closure, Fern, now 62 years old, is forced to leave town, and takes up a nomadic lifestyle, living out of her van, and taking on odd jobs along the way.
-The film is set in 2011 and 2012, and its script intentionally omits any reference to the 2016 re-opening of the town, ending the film's story line apparently sometime before the 2016 re-opening.
+Due to the plant closure, Fern, now age 62, is forced to leave town, and she starts a nomadic lifestyle, living out of her van, and taking on odd jobs along the way.
+The film is set in 2011 and 2012, and its script intentionally omits any reference to the 2016 partial re-opening of the town, ending the film's story line apparently sometime before the 2016 re-opening.